Holidays, Rants & Musings

 By Lucille Colandro

 Who doesn’t love the There Was an Old Lady books?
-I love this book because the ending, just like all the other books, has a surprise!
+I love this book because, like all the other books, the ending is surprising!

 Dem Bones Book Cover